top of page

 Preventing Chronic Pain

 Most of us are very familiar with acute pain that is the pain of a cut, bruise, or even childbirth.
-Fortunately, acute pain is relatively short-lived, and not imprinted firmly upon our nervous systems.
+Fortunately, acute pain is relatively short-lived and not imprinted firmly upon our nervous systems.

-Chronic pain however has a way of becoming deeply embedded and tripped very easily, setting up deep circuits within the brain and nervous system, which can be difficult to change.
+Chronic pain, however, has a way of becoming deeply embedded and tripped very easily, setting up deep circuits within the brain and nervous system, which can be difficult to change.

 The best alternative is to first jump on any new injury or illness with pain as soon as possible.
 It is vital with any new condition or injury to reduce pain quickly, and much it as much as possible with nondrug methods.

-This is also the time to use powerful non-drug treatment methods including physical therapy modalities such as massage and manual therapy and the various forms of electric neurostimulation, and even laser therapy.
+This is also the time to use powerful non-drug treatment methods, including physical therapy modalities such as massage and manual therapy, and the various forms of electric neurostimulation, and even laser therapy.

-The most important take away from this discussion is to use every non-drug tool available as soon after the onset of injury or illness as possible.
+The most important takeaway from this discussion is to use every non-drug tool available as soon after the onset of injury or illness as possible.

-So remember, anything you can learn to do to better manage your neuropathy and chronic pain with nondrug methods will lead to a far better long term outcome!
+So remember, anything you can learn to do to better manage your neuropathy and chronic pain with nondrug methods will lead to a far better long-term outcome!

 Our team is here to help.
 Just reach out by Chat or TEXT and we'll help you any way we can!